Ford Focus (first generation): RS

-The Focus RS was available in one metallic colour, Imperial Blue.
+The Focus RS was available in one metallic color, Imperial Blue.
 The body looked similar to the standard Focus or to the ST170, although the RS featured unique front and rear bumper assemblies required for the wider wheel arches which accommodated the 65 mm wider front track.
 Internally, the theme is blue and black with sections of blue leather trim on the door trim panels, the steering wheel and the Sparco seats which were trimmed in blue/black leather and Alcantara.
 A green starter button starts the engine.
 The instruments have a blue background and in place of the coolant temperature gauge, the RS was equipped with a boost pressure indicator (up to 1.5 bar).
 The gear lever knob, handbrake lever, and pedals were all custom made by Sparco.

-All-around performance was roughly equal or better to its other competitors, including hatchbacks such as the Honda Civic Type-R and some four-wheel drive cars in the same price field.
+All-around performance was roughly equal or better to its other competitors, including hatchbacks such as the Honda Civic Type R and some four-wheel drive cars in the same price field.
 Power was a diminished priority and the handling on a track, courtesy of the front differential, was considered by most observers to be its strongest characteristic.
 In a Top Gear review, Jeremy Clarkson noted that "it lacks the straightforward oomph of a Subaru Impreza. [...]
 The reason it was quick round our track is simple: this car handles like it's in a cartoon."
 Clarkson and other motor journalists also commented on the car's torque steer on bumpy British roads.

 Cosworth Concept

 Ford Motor Company made acquisition in 1998 of its longtime partner Cosworth Racing and was exploring the return of the Cosworth badge on their production cars.
 At the 1999 Geneva International Motor Show Ford represent concept model named Focus Cosworth.
-It was inspired by 1999 Ford Focus WRC with unique bodykit and powered by a Cosworth-developed 2.0-litre turbo-charged and inter-cooled Zetec-E engine that produce more than 200 PS.
+It was inspired by 1999 Ford Focus WRC with unique bodykit and powered by a Cosworth-developed 2.0-liter turbo-charged and inter-cooled Zetec-E engine that produce more than 200 PS.